georgezzeng/Articles/README.md

 2. Create and Merge the PR

-    Below are links to you can quickly create and merge the PR's after you have reviewed them.
+    Below are links to the PR creation page so you can quickly create and merge the PR's after you have reviewing the preview.

     - [CHTC Create PR](https://github.com/CHTC/chtc-website-source/compare/master...preview-update-submodules)
     - [OSG Create PR](https://github.com/osg-htc/osg-htc.github.io/compare/master...preview-update-submodules)